 If Manual Reset the RESET key must be pressed at the end of the batch to clear the batch total.
 This must be done before another batch can be started.
-If Automatic Reset is programmed, a new batch is commenced each time the
+If Automatic Reset is programmed, a new batch is commenced each time the RUN key is pressed.

-Figure 12 Batch Operation with Manual or Automatic Reset
+Figure 10 Batch Operation with Manual or Automatic Reset